Skip to main content

 Consent obligations

-Businesses must also obtain verifiable consent from parents or guardians before processing children’s personal data.
-The DPDP rules clarify that this requires verifying the parent’s identity through existing information, details provided by them or using virtual tokens issued by authorised entities or verified by Digital Locker service providers.
+For children’s data, parents or guardians can give verifiable consent.
+The DPDP rules clarify that this verification can be through existing information, details provided by them or using virtual tokens issued by authorised entities or verified by Digital Locker service providers.

 Manage cookie consent